-"The most exciting scientific news for the entire tomato industry in modern times."
+"The most exciting tomato science news in modern times."

 "Patients should be counselled about the nature and value of a healthy diet - a Mediterranean Diet."